Skip to main content

 After initialization completes, all nodes begin execution simultaneously:

-2. start() Call: If a node defines a start() method, it is called before the event loop begins.
+2. start() call: If a node defines a start() method, it is called before the event loop begins.
 This is the first user-controlled function called during execution.
-Nodes can generate initial messages in start().
-All node logical times are set to Time(0).
+Nodes can write to output ports in start(), and start() may yield to schedule a future reaction.
+Logical time is Time(0) throughout start().